jdx/mise/README.md

 set.

-Runtimes will be loaded from .tool-versions, though they can be overridden with <RUNTIME> args Note that only the plugin specified will be overriden, so if a `.tool-versions` file includes "nodejs 20" but you run `rtx exec python@3.11`; it will still load nodejs@20.
+Runtimes will be loaded from .tool-versions, though they can be overridden with <RUNTIME> args Note that only the plugin specified will be overridden, so if a `.tool-versions` file includes "nodejs 20" but you run `rtx exec python@3.11`; it will still load nodejs@20.

 The "--" separates runtimes from the commands to pass along to the subprocess.